In last annual address, Inslee tells Washington lawmakers the state is the best it's ever been

 - Oops!Something went wrong.Please try again later.

-"We know this when historic floods gut homes that stood for generations, or when wildfires forced the evacuation of entire towns like Medical Lake last year," the governor said, "and Malden the year before that."
-(Malden in Whitman County was destroyed by wildfire in 2020.)
+"We know this when historic floods gut homes that stood for generations, or when wildfires forced the evacuation of entire towns like Medical Lake last year," the governor said, "and Malden before that."

 Inslee this week kicked off the last legislative session with him as governor.
 As he prepares to hand off the baton, he has firmly and repeatedly reminded people that he'll still be running the show for almost another year.

-"This is not a farewell speech," he told the cheering crowd Tuesday.
+"This is not a farewell speech," he told a cheering crowd Tuesday.
 "These are not famous last words.
 I'm not riding into the sunset.
 Winston Churchill said, 'This is not time for ease and comfort.
-It's time to dare and endure.'"
+It's time to dare and endure.' "

 The governor went on to list what he sees as some of his biggest accomplishments: the fact that the state's minimum wage increased from $9 in 2013 to more than $16 today, while at the same time the state's gross domestic product has grown by 45%.